 Another negative emotion (9)

-StealABCD - Suppose a student behaves like the PURPLE triangle did, and that this behavior is observed by A, B, C, and Dreact in different ways.
+StealABCD - Suppose a student in your friends group/others group behaves like the PURPLE triangle did, and that this behavior is observed by friends A, B, C, and D, students who are all part of your friends group, and who react in different ways.

-StealNoth - A does nothing about the person who behaved like the PURPLE triangle.
+StealNoth - Friend A does nothing about the person who behaved like the PURPLE triangle.

-StealNothApp - How appropriate would it be for A to react in this way?
+StealNothApp - How appropriate would it be for Friend A to react in this way?

 Extremely inappropriate (0)